ryanclove/CourseCraft-Project/README.md

 ## Important

-Provided on the main page is a pdf detailing the installation of the environment/conda.
+Provided on the main page is a pdf titled "Conda 101" detailing the installation of the environment/conda.
 Do this first

 Also Provided is a pdf with links to our demonstration videos from the conclusion of each sprint (download the pdf)